babashka/tools-deps-native/README.md

 ## Findings

+There is a problem with jgit at the moment.
+The output I got was similar to this one: https://bugs.eclipse.org/bugs/show_bug.cgi?id=546175
+Quarkus has a version of jgit that does work with GraalVM, so probably we can borrow their ideas: https://quarkus.io/guides/jgit

+Let's move on and skip over this problem for now.
-There is a problem with jgit at the moment, but there's a branch of tools.gitlibs which replaces jgit with shelling out to git.
+There's a branch of tools.gitlibs which replaces jgit with shelling out to git.
 See https://github.com/ghadishayban/tools.gitlibs/tree/shell-git.

 I installed that library locally by checking out the `shell-git` branch,